AdobeDocs/workfront.nl-NL/help/quicksilver/planning/architecture/connect-record-types.md

 <!--
 You can use Adobe Workfront Planning to design fully-customizable workspaces that contain record types needed in your organization.
 A way to indicate how individual record types relate to one another is to connect them.
 Also, you can connect Workfront Planning record types with object types from other applications to enhance your users' experience and keep their focus in one application. -->

-U kunt recordtypen met elkaar verbinden of typen opnemen met objecttypen van andere toepassingen.
+U kunt recordtypen met elkaar verbinden of u kunt recordtypen met objecttypen van andere toepassingen verbinden.

 In dit artikel wordt beschreven hoe u twee recordtypen van Workfront Planning of een recordtype van Workfront Planning kunt verbinden met een object van een andere toepassing.